-Motorola DEFY served its own heaping helping of FroyoAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DEFY served its own heaping helping of FroyoAlex Wagner - Editorial Director of News and Content

 Motorola DEFY owners, today is your day.
 Less than a week after Moto pushed Android 2.2 to the Bravo on AT&T, it's now giving your ruggedized device its own heaping helping of Froyo.
 Motorola announced today that the DEFY's Android 2.2 update is now rolling out to devices in the wild and, much like the Bravo's upgrade, there are a number of enhancements and fixes inside the update.
 Besides the standard Froyo goodies like Flash and the ability to store apps on an SD card, you'll also find all of the other additions after installing the 34.4.9 update: